 Airfare: We've found that flights from the U.S. range from approximately $300-$700 depending on the airline and how far in advance you book.
 We are happy to help you arrange flights or put you in touch with a travel agent.

-- Personal Travel Insurance: We recommend all participants to have personal travel insurance.
-This will cover things like illness, flight cancellations, theft, etc. We can help you arrange insurance with a provider.
+Personal Travel Insurance: We strongly encourage all participants to have personal travel insurance.
+This will cover things like illness, flight cancellations, theft, etc. We can suggest providers if you’d like.

 Getting There and Away:

 The Thread Caravan Guatemala weaving workshop starts and ends at the La Aurora International Airport in Guatemala City.
 You get there and we'll handle the rest.
 If you need help booking a flight, please contact us.

 VISA: Eighty-six countries' citizens including citizens of the United States, Canada, the UK, and Australia do not need to obtain a VISA if they are staying in Guatemala for 90 days or less.
 Citizens from countries outside of the eighty-six exempt must obtain a tourist VISA.
 You can find a comprehensive list and map of countries exempt from a tourist VISA here.